 Joseph L. Strohman, Jr.

 Joe Strohman is a longtime partner of Ferguson Case Orr Paterson, LLP.
 His practice focuses on business law, civil litigation, including real property litigation, business litigation, boundary disputes, easement litigation and mechanic’s lien law.
 Joe is a Martindale-Hubbell “AV Preeminent” rated attorney.

 In 1983 Joe joined what was then Case, Orr & Cunningham as its first associate.
-Over the course of his more than three and a half decades of practice, Joe has secured numerous major trial decisions in favor of his clients.
+Over the course of his more than forty years of practice, Joe has secured numerous major trial decisions in favor of his clients.
 These include successfully defending, with firm partners, a nationally-known title company against a $10 million demand regarding foreclosure sales, and numerous favorable real property, easement and business trial decisions.
 He has also successfully litigated real property matters, a $1 million dollar plus business lease, insurance questions, and successfully defended defamation claims against a corporate client.

-Outside of legal service, Joe has volunteered with Family to Family (a volunteer interdenominational organization that feeds the poor) since 1987, the Rotary Club of Ventura-East (President 1997-98), the Notre Dame Club of Ventura County (President 2009-11), and, for more than 30 years, as chair of the San Buenaventura Mission’s Christian Service Committee.
+Outside of legal service, Joe has volunteered with Family to Family (a volunteer interdenominational organization that feeds the poor) since 1987, the Rotary Club of Ventura-East (President 1997-98; Co-President 2022-23), the Notre Dame Club of Ventura County (President 2009-11), and, for more than 35 years, as chair of the San Buenaventura Mission’s Christian Service Committee.

 A track and cross-country runner and three year letterman at Notre Dame, Joe has hung up his running shoes, but he still loves to hike, enjoy the outdoors, study history and follow college sports.